KATBlackCoder/Translate-AI/@memory-bank/implementation_plan.md

 ## Phase 5: Integrate DeepL Online AI API

 **Goal:** Add support for DeepL as an online AI translation engine option, including formality selection and robust error handling.
 **Definition of Done:** User can select DeepL as the translation engine.
 DeepL translations work for single text and batch.
 Formality options are available for supported languages.
 Common DeepL API errors (auth, quota, rate limits) are handled with clear user messages.
-The app's internal glossary is still applied correctly before calling DeepL.
+The app's internal glossary and field-specific prompts are still applied correctly before calling DeepL.
 Unit/integration tests for DeepL client are written.

 **Tasks:**